-The group has a Metric Program that helps implement the national policy to establish the SI (International System of Units, commonly known as the metric system) under the Metric Conversion Act of 1975 (15 U.S.C.
-205a-2051) and Presidential Executive Order 12770.
-In 1988, Congress declared that the SI is the preferred system of weights and measures for trade and commerce.
-The group provides leadership and assistance on SI use and conversion to federal agencies, state and local governments, businesses, trade association, standards development organizations, educators, and the general public.
+The Metric Program helps implement the national policy to establish the SI (International System of Units, commonly known as the metric system) as the preferred system of weights and measures for U.S. trade and commerce.
+It provides leadership and assistance on SI use and conversion to federal agencies, state and local governments, businesses, trade association, standards development organizations, educators, and the general public.

 The Metric Program is focused to increase SI use in:

 Because of the importance of the SI (metric system) as an international standard, its use in product design, manufacturing, marketing, and labeling is essential for U.S. industry's success in the global marketplace.
 The NIST metric program encourages the use of the SI in all facets of education, including honing of worker skills.

 The Metric Program coordinates metric transition activities under the Metric Conversion Act, including transition of all federal agencies (Executive Order 12770).
 U.S. metric legislation and policy authorizes Secretary of Commerce to direct and coordinate the federal agency metric transition and to assess progress.
 Federal agencies implement formal policy and plans for using the SI (metric system) and report transition progress.
 The use of the SI in federal agency programs relating to trade, industry, and commerce is intended to support industry's voluntary adoption of the SI.